HaoLi12345/PRISM/README.md

 **What is PRISM?**

-PRISM a robust model/method for interactive segmentation in medical imaging.
+PRISM is a robust model/method for interactive segmentation in medical imaging.
 We strive for human-level performance, as a human-in-loop interactive segmentation model with prompts should gradually refine its outcomes until they closely match inter-rater variability.

 ## News